DevCheta/django-api-sample/README.md

 # Doc
-i will do this maybe tommorow i need to finish smth first
+i will do this maybe tommorow i need to finish smth first# newdjangoapi